lmarena/copilot-arena/README.md

 # Copilot Arena

 Copilot Arena is an open source code AI coding assistant that provides paired autocomplete completions from different LLMs, which include state-of-the-art models like GPT-4o, Codestral, Llama-3.1 and more.
-Copilot Arena is **free** to use.
-Try it out to find out which models you like coding with!
+- Copilot Arena is **free** to use.

-Our goal is to evaluate which language models provide the best coding assistance.
+- Our goal is to evaluate which language models provide the best coding assistance.
+- Try it out to find out which models you like coding with!

+Thank you for beta testing Copilot Arena!
+If you have feedback or suggestions, please submit an issue or join the conversation on [**Discord**](https://discord.gg/z4yzaj7bf7x)!

 ![Demo](assets/img/demo.gif)

-Thank you for beta testing Copilot Arena!
-If you have feedback or suggestions, please submit an issue or join the conversation on [**Discord**](https://discord.gg/z4yzaj7bf7x) !

 ## Installation Instructions